DanielBMarkham/Info-Ops/manuscript/chapter24.md

 We're smart now, let's start with pro-level questions.
 What's the feedback loop?
 Forget talking about what it does, or how we're going to test it.
 How are we going to know that we're headed down the wrong road and need to change?
 How is the project team or vendor going to be able to tell us that we're wrong?

 I don't think anybody ever really asks this.
 Instead, they usually wonder about how they're going to *tell* the external team what to do.
-Nobody seems to wander about how they're going to *listen* to the experts they're paying to create so perhaps they can learn something.
+Nobody seems to wonder about how they're going to *listen* to the experts they're paying to create so perhaps they can learn something.

 Yet if there were nothing to learn, if it were truly simple?
 There wouldn't be a need for an external team to begin with.

-In reality, once you send a non-trivial problem to an outside group to solve and automate, you're signed-on for a lot of learning and difficult discussions.
+In reality, once you send a non-trivial problem to an outside group to solve and automate, you're signed on for a lot of learning and difficult discussions.
 Not only do you have to listen to learn and adapt, you have to be willing to engage in dialectics to create completely new and perhaps uncomfortable models as the team gets into alignment.

 What you're really doing is paying somebody else to learn something and then take the time to un-learn you and bring you up to speed on what they're finding.